Justus0405/eln-wiki/docs/1-beginner/transformers.md

 # Transformers

+> [!INFO]
-Transformers, also known as DC-DC Converters, can either step up or step down voltage statically.
+> Transformers, also known as DC-DC Converters, can either step up or step down voltage statically.
-The green side is the input and the yellow side is the output, though the inputs are not restricted to a fixed side.
+> The green side is the input and the yellow side is the output, though the inputs are not restricted to a fixed side.

 | Type  | Image                                                               |
 | ----- | ------------------------------------------------------------------- |